 Meatballers can be used to form ice cream balls, though not all may be sturdy enough for well-frozen ice cream.
 If you use some models on too hard a substance, you can knock any gears in the handle out of alignment and have to futz with it to get them lined up again to work.

-Some typical sizes (they come in both metric and Imperial now.)
-Sizes are for uncooked meatballs; they end up smaller when cooked.
+Meatballers come in both metric and Imperial dimensions.
+Sizes below are for uncooked meatballs; they end up smaller when cooked.

 - 1 1/4 inch